dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## Summary
 This tutorial introduced the components that make up the core of every Dojo 2 application.
 While there are many other components that are optional, the main HTML document, projector, widgets and, hopefully, tests are will be present in all of them.

-In the [next](../003_creating_widgets) tutorial, we are going to dig deeper into Dojo 2 widgets.
+In the [next tutorial](../003_creating_widgets), we will take a deeper look at Dojo 2 widgets.
 We'll go beyond the static widgets that we have worked with so far and learn how to create widgets that encapsulate state and behavior.